lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 taildrop: true
 userspace_networking: true
 ```

+> [!NOTE]
+> Some of the options also available on Tailscale's web interface through the
+> Web UI, but they are made read only there.
+You can't change them through the
+> Web UI, because all the changes made there would be lost when the add-on is
+> restarted.

 > [!CAUTION]
 > Due to limitations in Home Assistant's UI, **do not use** the "Show unused